CANONS ECCLESIASTICAL OF THE APOSTOLIC EPISCOPAL CHURCH

 1. The Apostolic Episcopal Church regards the Holy Scriptures of the Old and New Testaments as being the rule and ultimate standard of faith, and as containing all things necessary to salvation.

 2. We accept the Apostles’ Creed, as the Baptismal symbol, and the Nicene Creed, as the sufficient statement of the Christian faith.

 3. We accept seven sacraments: baptism, anointing (confirmation or chrismation), communion, penance, holy orders, marriage, and holy unction.
-The Eucharist (Mass or Divine Mystery), as it is referred to, is definitely regarded as a sacrifice.
+The Eucharist (Holy Communion, Mass or Divine Mystery) is definitely regarded as a sacrifice.